Fiona Apple: 2011–2018: The Idler Wheel..., tour, and legal troubles

-In late 2010, Billboard published an article stating that Apple was planning on releasing a new album in spring 2011, with musician Michelle Branch claiming to have heard some of the new tracks.
+In late 2010, Billboard reported that Apple was planning to release a new album in spring 2011, with musician Michelle Branch claiming to have heard some of the new tracks.
 Drummer Charley Drayton also told Modern Drummer magazine that he was co-producing the record.
-However, the album was not released in the spring and Billboard reported later that Epic was not aware of a record.
+The album was not released that spring and Billboard later reported that Epic was not aware of a record.
 Apple delayed the album's release until 2012, explaining that she was waiting "until her label found a new president and that she didn't want her work to be mishandled amid corporate disarray."
-In January 2012, after its new record label head, LA Reid hinted at new music from Apple, Epic Records announced that the album would be released later in the year.
+In January 2012, after new president LA Reid hinted at new music from Apple, Epic Records announced that the album would be released later that year.
 Apple announced performances at the South by Southwest Festival and a spring 2012 tour soon after.

 The Idler Wheel..., Apple's fourth studio album, was released on June 19, 2012, in the United States.
 It became Apple's most successful album on the Billboard 200, where it peaked at number three, and received critical acclaim.
-According to an article in American Songwriter, "The Idler Wheel isn't always pretty, but it pulses with life, brutal and true."
+According to American Songwriter, "The Idler Wheel isn't always pretty, but it pulses with life, brutal and true."

-While promoting The Idler Wheel, Apple revealed in a June 2012 interview that she had briefly married an unnamed French photographer, later revealed to be Lionel Deluy, "for complicated reasons" and had a passing liaison with a younger woman.
-She subsequently gave an in-depth interview on Marc Maron's WTF podcast in July, in which she described her experience with obsessive–compulsive disorder throughout her adult life.
+While promoting The Idler Wheel, Apple said in a June 2012 interview that she had briefly married an unnamed French photographer, later revealed to be Lionel Deluy, "for complicated reasons" and had a passing liaison with a younger woman.
+In July she gave an in-depth interview on Marc Maron's WTF podcast in which she described her experience with obsessive–compulsive disorder throughout her adult life.
 She also divulged that she had recently decided to quit drinking.
 On September 19, 2012, Apple was arrested at an internal U.S. Border Patrol checkpoint in Sierra Blanca, Texas, and charged with possession of hashish, detaining her en route to a concert in Austin, Texas, at the Hudspeth County Jail.